kubernetes/website/blog/_posts/2018-03-26-kubernetes-1.10-stabilizing-storage-security-networking.md

 story](https://docs.google.com/a/google.com/forms/d/e/1FAIpQLScuI7Ye3VQHQTwBASrgkjQDSS5TP0g3AXfFhwSM9YpHgxRKFA/viewform)
 with the community.

-## Ecosystem Updates1.
-The CNCF is expanding its certification offerings to
+## Ecosystem Updates

-include a Certified Kubernetes Application Developer exam.
+1. The CNCF is expanding its certification offerings to include a Certified Kubernetes Application Developer exam.
 The CKAD exam certifies an individual's ability to design, build, configure, and expose cloud native applications for Kubernetes.
 The CNCF is looking for beta testers